vonalven/vonalven.github.io/index.md

   image_url="assets/dropdown_metrics.html"
 %}

 Depending on the selected target, different clusters are formed, defined by a corresponding set of relevant features.
+This is seen on three different levels: for success defined as the number of reviews per month, as the overall score and also as the combination of the number of reviews per months, the overall score and the sentiment of the comments (i.e. multi-target RF analysis).
+Indeed, regarding the results obtained for the sentiment of the comments left by the renters, they are quite similar.
+Clusters than can be defined for compound won’t show diverging feature importance.
+This means that regardless of the country, people tend to leave equally objective comments.
+Clusters of cities can be seen in an increasing values of city/cluster starting from ten in the bottom left corner.

+In order to get more insight on these clusters of cities, we created the following scatter bubble plots.
+They are based on the clusters identified in the heatmaps.

+Depending on the selected target, different clusters are formed, defined by a corresponding set of relevant features.
 We see....

 Now let's get a better look at the clusters.
 A detailed representation of the conserved most important features across